-Your board believes that workplace injuries are avoidable.
-Directors specifically address Health, Safety and Environment issues at each Board meeting.
-Policies and procedures are in place to ensure employees and contractors conduct activities in a safe manner.
+Your Board believes that all workplace injuries are avoidable.
+Policies and procedures are in place to ensure employees and contractors conduct all activities in a safe manner.
 MEO has adopted an environmental, health and safety policy and conducts its operations in accordance with the Australian Petroleum Production & Exploration Association (APPEA) Code of Practice.